DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Experiments

 \subsubsection{Visualization of SD1.5 Version}

-To assess the efficacy of our system, we performed a comprehensive evaluation by comparing its generation performance against the baseline method, SD 1.5\cite{SD15}.
-SD 1.5 serves as the foundational model for various specialized community models.
-The comparative results are presented in Figure \ref{fig: compare_base}.
+To assess the efficacy of our system, we performed a comprehensive evaluation by comparing its generation performance against the baseline method, SD1.5\cite{SD15}.
+The comparative results are presented in Fig. \ref{fig: compare_base}.
 We conducted a detail analysis of four distinct prompt types and compared them along two key dimensions: semantic alignment and image aesthetics.

-Upon careful examination of the results, we have identified two notable issues with the base model: i) Semantic Lack: The base model's generated images exhibit a limited focus on specific semantic classes derived from the input prompt, resulting in an incomplete capture of the overall semantic information.
-This limitation is particularly evident in all kinds of prompt types, where the base model struggles to effectively generate objects related to \textit{``man, chef, children, and toyland"}. ii) Poor performance on human-related targets: The base model faces challenges in generating accurate facial and body details for human-related objects, leading to subpar image quality.
-This deficiency becomes apparent when comparing the aesthetic qualities of images depicting \textit{``girl and couple"}.
+Upon examining the results, two issues with the base model were identified: i) Semantic Lack: The base model struggles to capture complete semantic information, particularly with prompts involving \textit{``man, chef, children, and toyland"}, focusing too narrowly on specific classes. ii) Poor Performance on Human-Related Targets: The base model has difficulty generating accurate facial and body details, resulting in lower quality images, especially for \textit{``girl and couple"} prompts.

-In contrast, DiffusionGPT effectively addresses these limitations.
-The images produced by our system demonstrate relatively complete representations of the target regions, successfully capturing the semantic information encompassing the entire input prompt.
-Examples such as \textit{``man who whistles tunes pianos"} and \textit{``a snowy wonderland where children build snowmen and have snowball fights"} showcase the capacity of our system to encompass the broader context.
-Furthermore, our system excels in generating more detailed and accurate image for human-related objects.
-This is exemplified by the prompt \textit{``a romantic couple sharing a tender moment under a starry sky"}.
+In contrast, DiffusionAgent effectively addresses these limitations by producing images that capture complete semantic information from input prompts.
+For example, it successfully represents broader contexts like \textit{``man who whistles tunes pianos"} and \textit{``a snowy wonderland where children build snowmen"}.
+Additionally, it excels in generating detailed images of human-related objects, as seen with prompts like \textit{``a romantic couple sharing a tender moment under a starry sky"}.